 - I. Goals and Objectives.
-In implementing a formal debt management policy, the City's goal is to maintain long-term financial flexibility while ensuring that the City's capital needs are aligned with goals and adequately supported by sound financial management. - II.
+In implementing a formal debt management policy, the City's goal is to maintain long-term financial flexibility while ensuring that the City's capital needs are aligned with goals and supported by sound financial management. - II.
 Approach to Debt Management.
 The City's approach to its financings is to ensure continued market access at the lowest cost of borrowing.
 As such, the Debt Policy designates affordability or capacity targets which are established by the rating agencies (Moody's Investor Service, Standard & Poor's, and Fitch).
 Debt capacity is defined as annual debt service payments as a percentage of operating expenditures and debt service payments.
 The debt capacity ratio will be calculated each year.
 Below are the debt capacity ranges:

-• Low debt capacity <5%
+Low debt capacity

-• Moderate debt capacity 5% - 15%
+Moderate debt capacity

-TIP I TIP CARACTER 4 5 0 /

-High debt capacity >15%
+High debt capacity

+>5% - 15%

+>15%